chinamike65/hugo-tuolesi/content/book2/book2en.md

 At that time, there were more than 660,000 monks in the six major monasteries in Tibet, and Master Tsongkhapa was the most accomplished master in the six major monasteries.

-Master Tsongkhapa founded the Gelug Sect of the Yellow Hat after Wen Sixiu was completed.
+Master Tsongkhapa founded the Gelug school of the Yellow Hat after Wen Sixiu was completed.

 All are welcome.